 15. Is it common for buyouts of private companies to take place by auction?
-If so, which legislation and rules apply?
+Which legislation and rules apply?

 Although no specific data is available, it is common for buyouts of private companies to be concluded through an auction process.
 The most relevant applicable regulations are those on the prohibition on offering equity instruments to the general public.